What is Xatmep?

 Xatmep can be toxic to your organs, and may lower your blood cell counts.
-Your blood will need to be tested often, and you may need an occasional liver biopsy.
+You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.
 Your cancer treatments may be delayed based on the results.

 Store Xatmep at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose of Xatmep.

 What happens if I overdose?